jdegand/ionic-cat-wiki/README.md

 - Ionic adds generated pages directly to the `app.routes.ts`.
 - I used the Ionic CLI to initialize the project.
 Its Angular version is pretty outdated at only `17.0.2`.
 - The breed requests work without an API key.
 To get images and some additional info, you need an API key.
-- `ngOnInit` will only fire each time the page is freshly created, but not when navigated back to the page. `ngOnDestroy` will only fire when a page "popped".
+- `ngOnInit` will only fire each time the page is freshly created, but not when navigated back to the page. `ngOnDestroy` will only fire when a page is "popped".
 - `ionViewWillEnter` would be useful for the API requests if the response data was likely to change frequently.
 I don't think that applies here.
-- Doesn't seem like you can use the `inject` function to enable icons in your app.  `addIcons` is function you need to call in the constructor to be able to reference an icon by name in your template.
+- Doesn't seem like you can use the `inject` function to enable icons in your app.  `addIcons` is a function that you need to call in the constructor to be able to reference an icon by name in your template.
 See [the Ionic docs](https://ionicframework.com/docs/angular/build-options#usage-with-standalone-based-applications) for more.
 - Tests with template-driven forms need to be async.
 Template forms are not available immediately like reactive forms.
 - Adding a suggestions box under or above the input is not simple.
 There isn't really a good UI component to use.
 Other developers have used modals and positioning tricks to create something similar.
 This [repo](https://github.com/guylabs/ion-autocomplete) and this [repo](https://github.com/saty932/ionic2-searchbar-suggestions-above-content) may be useful for ideas.
 - I added a [typeahead component](https://ionicframework.com/docs/api/select#typeahead-component) to replace the standard input box on the homepage.
 This change matches the DevChallenges mobile design.